 The Road to Recovery

-Without a whiff of regret, I got an early start the next morning.
+Without a whiff of regret, I got an early start.
 Accompanied again by a stiff wind and unmitigated sunshine, I descended-quite literally- to a new place.

 About halfway there, I was struck by how rugged Warclub Lake was.
 Its cliffed, rocky shorelines offered a fresh, primeval beauty which doubled on Seahorse and doubled again on French.
 This was markedly different from where I’d started two days prior on rather benign lakes encircled by all shades of green and no topography of note.
 As I emerged from the portage path onto Gillis Lake, I beheld a place like none I’d been before, and my sense of wonder finally shoved my former self aside.